alexwilson/frontend/posts/2020-01-15-deploying-static-sites-with-github-actions.md

     needs: deploy
 ```

-Putting this all together, we now have a skeletion workflow which we can customise to our needs.
+Putting this all together, we now have a skeleton workflow which we can customise to our needs.
 Here
 I've also added a checkout step to the `build` job.

 ```yaml